MLH/mlh-localhost-cryptohackers/README.md

-# MLH Localhost: Intro to Ethereum apps Powered by Quorum
+# MLH Localhost &mdash; Blockchain Basics: An Introduction to J.P.
+Morgan's Quorum

 This repository contains the code for an example Quorum network for the **Blockchain Basics: An Introduction to J.P.
 Morgan's Quorum**.